shreyasmatade/cpp-stl-ds/README.md

 # cpp-stl-ds
-This repo is has STL containers and adapters i.e data structures.
+This repo has STL containers and adapters i.e data structures.
 I am using it to brush up STL.